augustovictor/tech-checklists/code-review/checklist-en.md

   - [ ] Objects hide their data behind abstractions and expose functions that operate on that data.
 Whereas DataStructures expose their data and have no meaningful functions.
   - [ ] Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures.
 OO code, on the other hand, makes it easy to add new classes without changing existing functions.
 Procedural code makes it hard to add new data structures because all the functions must change.
 OO code makes it hard to add new functions because all the classes must change.
-  - [ ] (See how to solve)Law of Demeter: a module should not know about the innards of the objects it manipulates.
+    - (See how to solve)Law of Demeter: a module should not know about the innards of the objects it manipulates.
 In other words, talk to friends, not to strangers.
-  - [ ] Avoid train wracks: final String outputDir = ctxt.getOptions().getScratchDir().getAbsolutePath();
+  - [ ] Evite `train wracks`: `final String outputDir = ctxt.getOptions().getScratchDir().getAbsolutePath();`
-  - [ ] It’s better to split in variables
+    - É melhor fazer o split em várias variáveis;
 </details>

 ---